Geometric Brownian motion: Use in finance

 Apart from modeling stock prices, Geometric Brownian motion has also found applications in the monitoring of trading strategies.

 Extensions

-In an attempt to make GBM more realistic as a model for stock prices, one can drop the assumption that the volatility ($\sigma$) is constant.
+In an attempt to make GBM more realistic as a model for stock prices, also in relation to the volatility smile problem, one can drop the assumption that the volatility ($\sigma$) is constant.
 If we assume that the volatility is a deterministic function of the stock price and time, this is called a local volatility model.
-If instead we assume that the volatility has a randomness of its own—often described by a different equation driven by a different Brownian Motion—the model is called a stochastic volatility model.
+A straightforward extension of the Black Scholes GBM is a local volatility SDE whose distribution is a mixture of distributions of GBM, the lognormal mixture dynamics, resulting in a convex combination of Black Scholes prices for options.
+If instead we assume that the volatility has a randomness of its own—often described by a different equation driven by a different Brownian Motion—the model is called a stochastic volatility model, see for example the Heston model.